haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-glycan/index.md

 ### Preparing the glycan structure

 We will model the glycan using the Glycam web server.
 The glycan is a linear polymer of 4 beta-D-glucopyranose units.
 Beta-D-glucopyranose is a common monosaccharide found basically in all the living organisms.
-In this case the four monosaccharides are linked by beta-1,4-glycosidic bonds, where the C1 of one monosaccharide is linked to the C4 of the next one.
+In this case the four monosaccharides are linked by beta-1,4-glycosidic bonds, where the *anomeric carbon* (C1) of one monosaccharide is linked to the C4 of the next one.

 We can start by accessing the [GLYCAM webserver](https://glycam.org/cb/){:target="_blank"} where we will model the glycan!

 <a class="prompt prompt-info">Select the Glc monosaccharide with your mouse.</a>

-This will add the monosaccharide to the sequence, together with an OH group as *aglycon* (the non-sugar part of a glycan), which we don't need in this case.
-We will remove it.
+This will add the monosaccharide to the sequence, together with an OH group as *aglycon* (the non-sugar part of a glycan).

 Now we need to add a second beta-D-glucopyranose unit to the sequence.
 We will link it to the first one by a beta-1,4-glycosidic bond.